How can you obtain 5G NTN connectivity for your current GEO system?

 This depends on the link-budget ie. the satellite payload configuration (antenna, front-end noise figure) and the UE antenna gain.
 However, it can be expected to be in the high-end of cellular device capabilities i.e. 20 dBm to 23 dBm.

-In the transparent architecture, would phased arrays used in the gateway tin the feeder link?
-Or in the satellite?
-Or both?
+In the transparent architecture, would phased arrays used in the gateway in the feeder link or in the satellite?

 Phased arrays would be useful in the service link for creating the earth-fixed beams in the earth-fixed cell scenario.
 I would expect pahsed arrays to be used in a NGSO scenario – like the fast moving LEO scenario where electrically steering beams fast to maintain a fixture on the ground would be advantageous.
 In a GEO scenario, I would expect a tendency towards large aperture sizes, which could also mean mechanically steered antennas.
 In any case, a large antenna array will also be advantageous when it comes to the UL link-budget.